ShahidaBegumSheik/FastAPI_DoctorsPatientsAPIs/README.md

       SQLite is available from Python’s built-in sqlite3 module

-8. Command to start the “uvocorn” server:
+8. Command to start the “uvicorn” server:

         uvicorn main:app –reload